 “It was wonderful to watch the LGBT International Powerlifting Championship last year and present the athletes medals.
 The contestants showed their strength in a number of ways, explaining how they had come to be in the competition and sharing their experiences.

 The people I met were brave, kind and happy.
 This group of people were inspirational and helped to empower each other.
 I’m absolutely delighted that LGBT IPC has adopted the Mayors Charity Empowerment, as their theme for 2020”.

-The LGBT (Lesbian,Gay, Bi-Sexual, Transgender) International Powerlifting Championships will be held in Blackpool, United Kingdom on the 17th, 18th & 19th July, athletes will compete in the disciplines of Squat, Bench Press and Deadlift.
-Last year’s event attracted 50 athletes and a further 100 coaches, friends, family and spectators attended the event, from countries including Australia, Belgium, Ireland, Germany, Romania, The United States of America and of course the host nation Great Britain) – numbers are expected to increase this year and general Registration is now open for LGBT IPC 2020.
+Athletes will compete in the disciplines of Squat, Bench Press and Deadlift.
+Last year’s event attracted 50 athletes and a further 100 coaches, friends, family and spectators from countries including Australia, Belgium, Ireland, Germany, Romania, USA and of course the host nation Great Britain – numbers are expected to increase this year and general registration is now open for LGBT IPC 2020.

-Chris Morgan, The Meet Director of LGBT IPC, Male Co-President and Charlotte Wareing Female Co-President of the LGBT Powerlifting Union, commenting on this year’s Championships ….
+Chris Morgan, Male Co-President and Charlotte Wareing, Female Co-President of the LGBT Powerlifting Union, comments:

 “We are delighted to be inviting Lady Mayor Amy Cross back to the Championships, along with her chosen Charity Empowerment as our theme for 2020.
 The purpose of LGBT IPC is to provide a safe space for LGBT strength athletes to connect, grow and feel Empowered.
 The collaboration with Empowerment Charity is the perfect way for us to embrace these values”.